Rave-Saber/AVR-APA102-library/README.md

   directly outputting each step's colors to SPI.
 This would allow saving the current color array so we can retract and extend any pattern instead of just solid colors.
+* LED powersaving - light only every Xth LED, or set a maximum current the LEDs can use & use that to scale LED duty cycles.
 * Allow combining multiple effects as a single pattern - e.g., half of the LEDs as a scroll effect and the other as a flash effect.
 * Color mixing/blending, building gradients between sequence of colors.
 * More effects!
-E.g., scrolling effect that widens or fades the color bands instead of repeating them.
+    * scrolling effect that widens or fades the color bands instead of repeating them
+    * fixed number of scrolling bands
+    * static repeating bands with fixed width or count.
 * Add an RGBAColor type that uses the alpha level to scale the RGB channels instead of the APA102's "brightness" bits(since those introduce stuttering).